-- 1. Always sit in the driver's seat while starting or driving the tractor. - 2.
-When driving on public roads, have consideration for other road users.
-Pull to the side of the road so that any following traffic may pass. - 3.
-Dim the tractor lights when meeting a vehicle at night.
-Make sure the lights are adjusted to prevent blinding the driver of an oncoming vehicle. - 4.
-Reduce engine speed before turning or applying the brakes. - 5.
-Any towed vehicle whose total weight exceeds that of the towing tractor must be equipped with brakes for safe operation. - 6.
-Never apply the differential lock when turning.
-When engaged, the differential lock will increase the effort required to turn the tractor and increase the turning radius. - 7.
+- 4. Dim the tractor lights when meeting a vehicle at night.
+Make sure the lights are adjusted to prevent blinding the driver of an oncoming vehicle. - 5.
+Reduce engine speed before turning or applying the brakes. - 6.
+Any towed vehicle whose total weight exceeds that of the towing tractor must be equipped with brakes for safe operation. - 7.
 Always check overhead clearance, especially when transporting the tractor.
-Watch where you are going, especially at row ends, on roads, and around trees and low overhanging obstacles.
+Watch where you are going, especially at row ends, on roads and around trees and low overhanging obstacles. - 8.
+Never apply the differential locks when turning.
+When engaged, the differential lock will increase the effort required to turn the tractor and increase the turning radius.

-- 8. Use extreme caution when operating on steep slopes. - 9.
-To avoid overturns, drive the tractor with care and at speeds compatible with safety, especially when operating over rough ground, when crossing ditches or slopes and when turning corners. - 10.
-Keep the tractor in the same gear when going down hill as would be used when going uphill.
-Do not coast or freewheel down hills. - 11.
-When descending steep grades, select a sufficiently low gear to maintain control with minimum braking. - 12.
+- 9. Use extreme caution when operating on steep slopes. - 10.
+To avoid overturns, drive the tractor with care and at speeds compatible with safety, especially when operating over rough ground, when crossing ditches or slopes and when turning corners. - 11.
+Keep the tractor in the same transmission range when going downhill as would be used when going uphill. - 12.
+When descending steep grades, select a sufficiently slow speed to maintain control with minimum braking. - 13.
 Drive the tractor slowly on hillsides and curves to eliminate the danger of tipping.
 Avoid slopes which are too steep for safe operation.
-Avoid sharp uphill turns. - 13.
-When driving out of a ditch, gully or up a steep hillside, engage the clutch slowly.
 Avoid sharp uphill turns. - 14.
+When driving out of a ditch, gully or up a steep hillside, engage the hydrostatic control lever slowly.
+Avoid sharp uphill turns. - 15.
 Use caution when driving near the edge of a ditch or gully.
-It may cave in, causing the tractor to roll over. - 15.
-Use extreme caution when operating the tractor on single wheels.
-The danger of tipping increases.
-Do not travel at high speeds. - 16.
+It may cave in, causing the tractor to roll over. - 16.
 Before transporting the tractor and implement on public roadways, check with authorities for local regulations. - 17.
-Use extremity lighting provided with certain tire options to clearly indicate the full width of the tractor with those tire options. - 18.
-Equip towed implements with slow-moving vehicle (SMV) signs when traveling on public roads. - 19.
-Install additional lights on implement rear to safeguard against rear-end collisions.
+Drive the tractor in the engine forward configuration when driving on roads or transporting implements. - Equip towed implements with slow-moving vehicle (SMV) signs when traveling on public roads. - 19.
+Install additional lights on the rear of the implement to safeguard against rear end collisions.
 Daybreak and dusk are particularly dangerous.
-New Holland tractors have seven-pin trailer connectors to facilitate installation of extra lighting.

-- 20. Be aware of the transport width of towed implements.
+The TV140 has seven-pin trailer connectors to facilitate installation of extra lighting. - 20.
+Be aware of the transport width of towed implements.
 Install additional lights to the sides of wide implements to alert passing traffic.
 Keep clear of the approaching lane. - 21.
-Use hazard warning flashers as required by law when transporting or driving the tractor on public roads.
-Use extremity lighting kit when required or deemed necessary. - 22.
-Use extreme caution when pulling heavy loads at road speeds.
-Avoid hard application of the tractor brakes at high speed.
+Use hazard warning flashers, as required by law, when transporting or driving the tractor on public roads.